Clemapfel/jluna/docs/manual.md

 ### Type Classification

-To classify a type means to evaluate a condition based on a types attributes in order to get information about how similiar or different clusters of types are. `jluna` offers a number of convenient classifications, some of which are available as part of the julia core library, some of which are not.
+To classify a type means to evaluate a condition based on a types attributes, in order to get information about how similiar or different clusters of types are. `jluna` offers a number of convenient classifications, some of which are available as part of the julia core library, some of which are not.
 This section will list all, along with their meaning:

 + `is_primitive`: was the type declared using the keyword `primitive`
     ```cpp